vpk79/Animal_adoption/README.md

 # Animal_adoption
 - Unfinished yet

-Description
+## Description
 ============
 It is about fostering and adopting animals.

-Server
+## Server
 ========
 Firebase real time-data

-How to start
+## How to start
 ============
 cd my_project
+npm install
 ng serve

-Features
+## Features
 =========

-[x] Users can see all available animals on main page in carousel [x] Users can visit the gallery with amimals by their choice [x] Users can sort the animals in galerry page
+- [x] Users can see all available animals on main page in carousel
+- [x] Users can visit the gallery with amimals by their choice
+- [x] Users can sort the animals in galerry page
-[x] Users can see animals details in details page
+- [x] Users can see animals details in details page
-[x] Logged in users can like animals
+- [x] Logged in users can like animals
-[x] Logged in users can post site comments (1 comment per user allowed) [x] Logged in users can adopt animals and pay for them [x] Logged in users can visit the profile page and change their profile data and picture [x] Logged in users can see animals they liked and they owned in the profile page
+- [x] Logged in users can post site comments (1 comment per user allowed)
+- [x] Logged in users can adopt animals and pay for them
+- [x] Logged in users can visit the profile page and change their profile data and picture
+- [x] Logged in users can see animals they liked and they owned in the profile page

-Restrictions
+## Restrictions
 ============
 [x] Not logged users cannot like animals
 [x] Not looged users cannot adopt animals